iotaledger/wallet.rs/docs/docs/specs/README.md

         <li>If the transaction was fetched from the network;</li>
         <li>If the transaction was successfully broadcasted from the client itself.</li>
       </ul>
-      Note: This property may only be required for clients with persistent storage.
+      *Note*: This property may only be required for clients with persistent storage.
     </td>
   </tr>
   <tr>